zaydbf/GAIAthon/README.md

 - **calculate_avg Function:**
 this function is located in backend/data/data/calculate_avg.py which:
   - Reads CSV file
-  - Calculate the average concentration of a given gas in a given Region
+  - Calculates the average concentration of a given gas in a given Region

-All of these functionalities are handled by run_data.py script then for scalability, this script deletes all unnecessary files after use.
+All of these functionalities are handled by run_data.py script.
+The script deletes all unnecessary files after use to improve scalability and resource efficiency..
   - For testing :
      ```bash
     cd backend/data/data